 - Not feeding your cat meat

-According to some vets, another up-and-coming mistake made when feeding cats is trying to make cats vegetarians or vegans.
+According to some vets, another common mistake made when feeding cats is trying to make cats vegetarians or vegans.

 Cats are obligate carnivores, meaning they must eat mainly meat and animal organs to thrive.
-The amino acid taurine, for example, is found only in animal tissue.
-Lack of taurine can lead a cat to experience heart problems, blindness, and even death.
+This is due to a lack of taurine which can lead a cat to experience heart problems, blindness, and even death.

 Cat feeding guide by weight